 Refactoring Legacy Code With Adapters

-Every project eventually faces legacy code.
-The Adapter pattern lets you avoid risky big rewrites by wrapping old systems with a modern Target interface and migrating client code incrementally.
-This approach reduces risk and supports a controlled modernization plan.2
+When legacy systems are stable but their interfaces conflict with modern expectations, adapters let you avoid a risky big rewrite.
+Wrap old systems with a Target interface and migrate clients incrementally.
+This reduces risk and supports a controlled modernization plan2.

 - Define your ideal Target interface.

-- Create the Adapter class that implements that interface and accepts the legacy Adaptee.
+- Create an Adapter class that implements that interface and accepts the legacy Adaptee.

 - Implement translation logic inside the adapter.